 \begin{lemma} If $\alpha$ is a time change of $\alpha_0$ with determining function $\varphi$, then $\varphi$ is a cocycle over $\alpha$. \end{lemma}

 \begin{proof} We verify \eqref{eq:cocycle-eqn} directly from the condition that $\alpha$ is an action of $\R^k$:

-Since the action is locally free, we conclude the cocycle equation for small values of $\R^k$, and hence for large values of $\R^k$ by writing them as integer multiples of small values and applying the cocycle equation the correct number of times. \end{proof}
+Since the action is locally free, { $\varphi(0,x) = 0$, and $\varphi$ is continuous}, we conclude the cocycle equation for small values of $\R^k$, and hence for large values of $\R^k$ by writing them as integer multiples of small values and applying the cocycle equation the correct number of times. \end{proof}

-If we wish to construct a time change of an action $\alpha_0$ from a cocycle $\beta$, Lemma \ref{lem:time-change-cocycle} suggests that we interchange the roles of which one is a time change of the other.
+If we wish to construct a time change of an action $\alpha_0$ from a cocycle $\beta$ over $\alpha_0$, Lemma \ref{lem:time-change-cocycle} suggests that we interchange the roles of which one is a time change of the other.
 In particular, we may think of $\alpha$ as the original action and $\alpha_0$ as the time change, so that the determining function is a cocycle over $\alpha_0$.
 The cost is that we must be able to invert the function $\beta$ as a map from $\R^2$ to $\R^2$ with fixed $x$.
 This is formalized in the following lemma.